coldshrine/study-notes/books/radical-focus.md

 Missing your goals without also seeing how far you've come is often depressing.
 Friday wins session is critical.
 Teams demo whatever they can, every team should share something.

+### How to hold a meeting to set OKRs for the quarter